Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-In March, “Cold Justice” was credited for helping break another cold case in Colorado.
-Jesse Hogue, 73, was arrested for the 1994 murder of his ex-wife after the "Cold Justice" team re-examined her murder during the most recent season of the show.
-The show has also been credited for leading to an arrest in a 2011 murder, the killing of Donna Wilson.
-Her boyfriend, Dustin Koelliker, was arrested last year in connection with her killing.
+“Cold Justice” was credited for helping break another cold case in Colorado.
+Jesse Hogue, 73, was arrested for the 1994 murder of his ex-wife after the "Cold Justice" team re-examined her murder during a recent season of the show.

-A new season of "Cold Justice" premieres Saturday, March 14, at 6/5c on Oxygen.
+A new season of "Cold Justice" premieres Saturday, July 10 at 8/7c on Oxygen.